adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 * **Secret Store** : Make sure you have configured a [secret store](/key-management) on both your clusters.
 This will be used to store the credentials for the objectstore.
 * **Network Connectivity**: Ports between 9001 and 9020 should be open between the two Kubernetes clusters.
 * **External Kvdb**: A kvdb like etcd or consul setup outside of the Kubernetes clusters.
-* **Stork helper** : `storkctl` is a command-line tool for interacting with a set of scheduler extensions.
+* **Stork helper**: `storkctl` is a command-line tool for interacting with a set of scheduler extensions.
 {{% content "portworx-install-with-kubernetes/disaster-recovery/shared/stork-helper.md" %}}

 ## Installing Portworx
 In this mode of operation, a single Portworx cluster will stretch across multiple Kubernetes clusters.
 To install Portworx on each of these Kubernetes clusters, you will need to generate a separate Portworx Kubernetes manifest file for each of them using [Portworx Spec Generator]((https://edge-install.portworx.com/))

 While generating the spec file for each Kubernetes cluster, make sure you provide the same values for the following arguments:

 * **Cluster ID** (Portworx install argument: `-c`)
 * **Kvdb Endpoints**  (Portworx install argument: `-k`)

-Specifying the same **ClusterID** and **Kvdb Endpoints** in each Kubernetes manifest file ensures that a single Portworx cluster will stretch across multiple of your Kubernetes clusters.
+Specifying the same **ClusterID** and **Kvdb Endpoints** in each Kubernetes manifest file ensures that a single Portworx cluster will stretch across multiple Kubernetes clusters.

 ### Specifying cluster domain
 A cluster domain identifies a subset of nodes from the stretch Portworx cluster that are a part of the same failure domain.
-In this case your Kubernetes clusters are separated across a metropolitan area network and we wish to achieve DR across them.
+In this case, your Kubernetes clusters are separated across a metropolitan area network and we wish to achieve DR across them.
 So each Kubernetes cluster and its nodes are one cluster domain.
 This cluster domain information needs to be explicitly specified to Portworx through the `-cluster_domain` install argument.

 Once you have generated the Kubernetes manifest file, add the `cluster_domain` argument in the args section of the daemonset